picimako/intellij-inspections/inspections/cucumber.md

 </searchConfiguration>
 ```

-## Single Cucumber tag expression within a tagged hook annotation should start with an @ character.
+## Single Cucumber tag expression within a tagged hook should start with an @ character.

 Based on the official documentation of the [Cucumber Tag Expressions](https://cucumber.io/docs/cucumber/api/#tag-expressions), tags in a tag expression
 must be defined with the `@` character, so when only a single tag is defined as the value of a tagged hook annotation